 I have a little secret, though.

 The whole process of making this jam is part of my Steam Canning Workshop video course.
-That’s right… you can watch me make this jam, step-by-step, in the course, along with a bunch of other recipes chosen for which time saving techniques they’d teach you- learn more here!
+That’s right… you can watch me make this jam, step-by-step, in the course, along with a bunch of other recipes chosen for which time-saving, Steam Canner techniques they’d teach you- learn more here!